GalPerelman/SML/SVM from scratch/README.md

 **SVM From Scratch**

-Implementation of SVM classifier from scratch (without packages usage) The algorithm updating is based onstochastic gradient descent (SGD)
+Implementation of SVM classifier from scratch (without packages usage)\
+The algorithm updating is based on stochastic gradient descent (SGD)\

 The code contain:
 comparison of my function to thre built-in sklearn SVM function